iterative/terraform-provider-iterative/docs/guides/getting-started.md

 This command will:

 1. Create all the required cloud resources.
-2. Upload the specified working directory (`workdir`) to the cloud.
+2. Upload the working directory (`workdir`) to the cloud.
 3. Launch the task `script`.

+With spot/preemptible instances (`spot >= 0`), auto-recovery logic and persistent storage will be used to relaunch interrupted tasks.

-## View Task Status
+## Query Status

 ```console
 $ terraform refresh && terraform show
 ```

-This command will:
+These commands will:

 1. Query the task status from the cloud.
 2. Display the task status.